How Does the EU Cyber Resilience Act (CRA) Set Cybersecurity Requirements for Digital Products?

 The European Union Cyber Resilience Act (CRA) represents a groundbreaking shift in how cybersecurity is regulated for digital products across the EU market.
 This comprehensive legislation aims to ensure that hardware and software products are secure throughout their entire lifecycle, creating a safer digital environment for businesses and consumers alike.

-The Cyber Resilience Act (CRA) is a regulation adopted by the European Union to impose horizontal cybersecurity requirements on products with “digital elements” sold or made available in the EU.
+The European Union Cyber Resilience Act is a regulation imposing horizontal cybersecurity requirements on products with digital elements sold in the European Union.

 The Cyber Resilience Act introduces a unified set of cybersecurity requirements designed to ensure that products with digital elements are secure by design, resilient against vulnerabilities, and transparent about their security posture.
 These requirements form the foundation for compliance and accountability across the EU digital product ecosystem.